boris-soroker/getting-started/en/faq/list.md

 If that user has access to only one of the chat rooms, the Tube can be created by using a Portal [[how-to]](/getting-started/en/faq/list#tube-creation-from_portal).

-We recommend to use [bot accounts](/getting-started/en/faq/list#bot-account) to create Tubes.
+For some platforms, we recommend to use [bot accounts](/getting-started/en/faq/list#bot-account) to create Tubes.

 ---
 ### <a href="#bot-account" name="bot-account">**What is a bot account?**</a>